2020-2021 Undergraduate Grading FAQ

-For the fall and winter semesters, undergraduate enrollments will use a modified version of traditional grading in which the regular letter grading system is maintained.
+For each term, undergraduate enrollments will use a modified version of traditional grading in which the regular letter grading system is maintained.
 Faculty will record letter grades, but students who receive D+, D, D-, or E grades will receive a "No Record Covid” (NRC) grade.
 Students who are interested will be able to request that an NRC grade be converted to the earned letter grade.
 In addition, students who receive grades of A+ through C- will have the option to request a change to “Pass” (P or PS).

-The final difference is in the deadline to request an eligible conversion from the NRC grade.
-In Winter 2020, the deadline was approximately two months following the term.
-In Fall 2020 and Winter 2021, the deadline to request a grade conversion has been extended to approximately six months following each term.
+The other difference is in the deadline to request an eligible conversion.
+In winter 2020, the deadline was approximately two months following the term.
+In the 2020-21 academic year, the deadline to request a grade conversion has been extended to approximately six months following each term.

-Q4: How do I request to have my letter grade converted to a Pass or my NRC grade converted to a letter grade?
+Q4: How do I request to have my letter grade converted to a Pass or my NRC grade converted to a letter grade? (updated 12/9/20)

-Students can request to have NRC grades converted on the ‘View My Grades’ page at wolverineaccess.umich.edu -->View Final Grades.
+Students can request to have eligible grades converted on the ‘View My Grades’ page at wolverineaccess.umich.edu > View Final Grades.

 Q6: How does the NRC grade work?
 Do I still get credit for the course?